 Blakk said he was “on heat” when he made the allegations and that he was sorry.
 Prof. Dodoo also apologized profusely saying “I will never at any point disrespect the decision of Parliament nor, indeed, Members of Parliament; that is not my interest,” he said, adding that, “but to the extent that my words, actions or inactions have led to that, I will offer to the House, members and to the people of Ghana, an unqualified apology.”

-The constitutional lawyer, H. Kwasi Prempeh put perfectly when he wrote on the absurdity: “We The People are the sovereign in our constitutional system, not Parliament.
+The constitutional lawyer, H. Kwasi Prempeh put it correctly when he wrote on the absurdity: “We The People are the sovereign in our constitutional system, not Parliament.
 MPs and Parliament are accountable to us; we are not accountable to them.”

 Given the state of affairs, we must be suspicious of any member of this Parliament who speaks, insists and demands respect and dignity.